ga4gh/vrs/docs/source/terms_and_model.rst

      - 1..1
      - MUST be "CopyCount"
    * - absolute_measure
-     - bool
+     - boolean
      - 1..1
-     - specifies if the count is an absolute (TRUE) or relative (FALSE) measure
+     - specifies if the count is an absolute (True) or relative (False) measure
    * - min
      - integer
      - 0..1